-How to get rid of moss in your lawn – 4 simple ways to restore a pristine stretch of green
+6 expert-approved ways to successfully get rid of moss in your lawn

-Moss growing in lawns is a common gardeners' woe, particularly for those who pride themselves on a pristine stretch of turf in their plot.
-Lawn maintenance takes up a lot of time, so patches of an unexpected plant popping up can make all that hard work seem in vain.
+Moss growing in lawns is a common gardeners' woe, particularly for those who pride themselves on pristine turf.
+Lawn maintenance takes a lot of time, so patches of an unexpected plant popping up can make all that hard work seem in vain.

 Moss is a sign that the conditions aren't quite right for grass to thrive.
-The resulting uneven look can be a cause of frustration – but the problem can be fixed.
+The resulting uneven look can be frustrating – but the problem can be fixed.

-Applying a commercial moss killer is one go-to method, but it isn't the only one.
-If you'd rather approach the issue in a more eco-friendly way, there are alternative lawn care methods to eradicate the moss and get your grass looking green, thick, and picture-perfect again.
+Applying a commercial moss killer is one go-to method, but it certainly is not the only one.
+If you'd rather adopt a more eco-friendly approach, there are alternative lawn care methods to eradicate the moss and get your grass looking green and thick again.

 1. Deal with the shade

-If shade is the problem, and this goes for getting rid of moss on a patio or removing moss on a roof, improving light levels over the lawn will be of benefit – this could be by cutting back nearby hedges or trees.
+If shade is the problem, and this goes for getting rid of moss on a patio or removing moss on a roof, making moves to improve the light levels will reap rewards.
+This could be achieved by cutting back nearby hedges or trees.

 2. Aerate and scarify